-There are many professional players of chess.
+There are many professional players in chess.
 However, they yet have to learn many strategies related to chess.
 Nevertheless, one basic skill everyone should know is pinning.
 It creates a confusion that is hard to understand and at the same time increases the chances of winning.

 We can say that it is a skill only a few have fully mastered.
 If you do not know what a pin is in chess, here we have everything you need to know about this technique.
+Also, you will find a lot of information on this website about tactics and reviews about chess products.

 What is a pin in chess?